Phragm\'{e}n's Voting Methods and Justified Representation: 's Methods

-The method \seqP was introduced by \phrag \citep{Phra94a,Phra95a,Phra96a,Phra99a}, and it is the variant that he proposed to be used in actual elections. \phrag defined this method as a generalization of D'Hondt's apportionment method to the case without party lists: for every instance of the party-list setting, \seqP and D'Hondt's method coincide \citep{Phra95a,Jans16a,BLS18a}. \Opti variants and the objective of minimizing the variance are discussed in the 1896 paper \citep{Phra96a}.
+The method \seqP was introduced by \phrag in several papers \citep{Phra94a,Phra95a,Phra96a,Phra99a}, and it is the variant that he proposed to be used in actual elections. \phrag defined this method as a generalization of D'Hondt's apportionment method to the case without party lists (see \secref{sec:apportionment}). \Opti variants and the objective of minimizing the variance are discussed in the 1896 paper~\citep{Phra96a}.